Understanding the Tax Incentives for Solar Panels and Other Energy-Efficient Home Upgrades

 Geo Icon

-You’ve probably heard that investing in an environmentally friendly HVAC or electrical system can save you money in the long run.
+Investing in solar panels, an environmentally friendly HVAC or electrical system, or other energy-efficient home improvements can save you money in the long run.
 Still, upfront costs often scare homeowners away from making the switch.
-However, generating your own power with energy-efficient equipment doesn’t have to cost an arm and a leg.
-If you’ve had a new system installed in the past year or plan to do so next year, you may be eligible to reap the benefits of a hefty energy tax credit.
+However, incentives for solar panels mean that generating your own power with solar doesn’t have to cost an arm and a leg.
+If you’ve had a new system installed in the past year or plan to do so soon, you may be eligible to reap the benefits of a hefty energy tax credit of up to 30% as well as other solar incentives.

-What Appliances Qualify for Federal Energy Efficiency Tax Credits?
+What Home Efficiency Upgrades Qualify for Federal Solar Tax Credits?

-To qualify for a federal tax credit, you will need to choose products that meet the requirements set by ENERGY STAR.
-ENERGY STAR is a government-run program managed by the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Energy (DOE).
-The program helps inform and encourage people to invest in energy-efficient products by offering tax credits as an incentive.
+To qualify for a 30% federal tax credit, choose products that meet the requirements set by Energy Star.
+This government-run program is managed by the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Energy (DOE).
+It helps inform and encourage people to invest in energy-efficient products by offering tax credits as an incentive.

 1. Geothermal Heat Pumps

 Geothermal heat pumps, also called ground-source heat pumps, use ground heat or bodies of water to heat and cool your home, making them one of the best energy-efficient HVAC systems available today.
-To qualify for a 26% tax credit, your system must be newly installed and ENERGY STAR certified.
+To qualify for a 30% tax credit, your system must be newly installed and Energy Star-certified.

 2. Small Wind Turbines

-Residential homes that have small wind turbines installed on the property are eligible for a 26% tax credit on the turbines and installation.
+Residential homes that have small wind turbines installed on the property are eligible for up to a 30% tax credit on the turbines and installation.
 To be considered a small wind turbine, your turbine must not produce more than 100 kW of electricity.
-Your home does not have to be your primary residency to qualify for this credit.
+Your home does not have to be your primary residence to qualify for this credit.

 3. Solar Energy Systems